wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 You can set what the text says (or whether to show any text at all through the plugin's settings)

+= How do I manually add video access for a user? =

+In your WordPress dashboard, go to your list of users.
+Mouse over a user in the list and you will see a new Add Video Access link to the right of the Edit and Delete links.
+This will bring you to another page where you choose the video access you want to add for this user and press the Add Video Access button.
+Note that a new payment entry will be added for this user which shows $0.00, and the user will be sent an email just as if they had purchased the video.

 == Screenshots ==